1871fotc/1871fotc.github.io/docs/walks/index.md

     ---

-    Discover the stories of four Queenslander's who contributed to Australia's federation and our constitution.
+    Discover the stories of Queenslander's who contributed to Australia's federation and our constitution.

 -   :fontawesome-solid-person-walking:{ .lg .middle } **[The Jewish Walk](jewish-walk.md)**